-Everactive experienced three main problems with PostgreSQL and non-time-series databases: major performance and indexing problems, a lack of queries specific to their types of data, and the lack of a quick onboarding process for engineers as the company scaled.
-Before TimescaleDB, Everactive stored metadata in PostgreSQL and sensor data in OpenTSDB.
-Over time, OpenTSDB became increasingly slow and brittle—it had become normal for OpenTSDB to crash multiple times per week from users asking for too much data at once.
+Everactive experienced three main problems with PostgreSQL and non-time-series databases: major performance and indexing problems, the lack of queries specific to their data types, and a quick onboarding process for engineers as the company scaled.
+Everactive stored metadata in PostgreSQL on Amazon RDS and sensor data in OpenTSDB.
+Over time, OpenTSDB became increasingly slow and brittle—it had become customary for OpenTSDB to crash multiple times per week from users asking for too much data at once.